The best red light therapy devices to shop in 2024, reviwed by our beauty experts

 Adjustable strap is a little fiddly

-If you haven’t had a chance to visit The Light Salon in real life, we suggest rectifying that pronto.
-Situated in department stores across the UK, the station boasts an impressive menu of LED treatments from The Blue to fight acne to The Full-Body Signature for top-to-toe results.
-If, however, you can’t book in - invest in their at-home alternative instead.
-The Boost LED Face Mask delivers 10-minute treatments of near-infrared and red light to soften fine lines, calm inflammation, and plump up the skin.
+If you haven’t had a chance to visit The Light Salon in real life, we suggest rectifying that, pronto.
+Located in department stores across the UK, the station boasts an impressive menu of LED treatments from The Blue to target acne to The Full-Body Signature for top-to-toe results.
+If, however, you can’t book in, why not invest in their at-home alternative instead?
+The Boost LED Face Mask delivers 10-minute treatments of near-infrared and red light to soften fine lines, calm inflammation and plump the skin.

-For best results, the brand recommends wearing the mask three times a week, over the course of four weeks.
-According to clinical trials, wrinkle depth is reduced by 36% in four weeks.
-We found that it’s super comfortable to wear with its soft silicone shell and adjustable straps.
-It’s also portable and boasts an impressive 5000 hours of use.
-If you’re a frequent flyer, this is a great choice as it can be laid out entirely flat in the protective bag and will rehydrate skin post-flight.
+For best results, the brand recommends wearing this mask three times a week over four weeks.
+(Clinical trials found that wrinkle depth was reduced by 36% in this timeframe.)
+With its soft silicone shell and adjustable straps, we found this one super comfortable to wear.
+It’s also portable, boasting an impressive 5,000 hours of use.
+If you’re a frequent flyer, it's worth noting that this is also an ideal choice for travel as it can be laid entirely flat in its protective bag and help give your skin a pick-me-up post-flight.
 Big tick!

 Most convenient red light therapy device